 Beaumont is a larger medium-sized city located in the state of Texas.
 With a population of 118,129 people and 36 constituent neighborhoods, Beaumont is the 25th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Beaumont is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Beaumont isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Beaumont are a mix of both white- and blue-collar jobs.
 Overall, Beaumont is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Beaumont who work in sales jobs (13.80%), office and administrative support (11.45%), and teaching (7.02%).
+There are especially a lot of people living in Beaumont who work in sales jobs (14.04%), office and administrative support (11.65%), and management occupations (6.55%).

-The population of Beaumont overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Beaumont, 22.31% have at least a bachelor's degree.
+The education level of Beaumont citizens is a little higher than the average for US cities and towns: 23.05% of adults in Beaumont have at least a bachelor's degree.

 The most common language spoken in Beaumont is English.
 Other important languages spoken here include Spanish and Vietnamese.